-The policy on purchasing cards (Pcard) sets out the terms, conditions and guidelines that govern the use of Pcards for the low-value payment of goods and services that can be applied to decentralized purchases, which are needed for the efficient operations of the University.
+- Policy 75 – Purchasing cards (PCards) sets out the terms, conditions and guidelines that govern the use of PCards for the low-value payment of goods and services that can be applied to decentralized purchases, which are needed for the efficient operations of the University.
 The mechanisms for implementing these terms, conditions and guidelines appear in the Purchasing Card Manual, which is an integral part of this policy.

-This document describes the overall conditions of a contractual relationships between the University of Ottawa and any of its suppliers.
+- The Business Relation Protocol (PDF) describes the overall conditions of contractual relationships between the University of Ottawa and any of its suppliers.
 This document is considered an integral part of any Universities commercial contract.